Expert cooling and heating guide: Choosing the right HVAC system

 Modes of operation

 In a gas furnace, a small flame, known as a pilot light, ignites the main burner upon receiving a signal from the thermostat.
 The main burner heats the air, which then circulates through the ducts.

-Generally speaking, electric furnaces are more durable than gas furnaces.
+- Durability: Generally speaking, electric furnaces are more durable than gas furnaces.
 Gas furnaces typically last 10-20 years, almost half the lifespan of electric furnaces.
 Burning gas in electric furnaces can produce particles that result in corrosion if not cleaned regularly.